Make Trouble, Watch Things Happen

 End of May, 2025

-Sichet poured drinks.
+Sichet poured whiskey in tumblers.
 The detective opened his briefcase and pulled out large photos.
 “I don’t have these on my laptop.
 Don’t trust our department security.”

 Putting on reading glasses, Sichet examined photos of a corpse.
 “Wow!”

-“His name is Oscar Sanchez,” Dodd said, “not legally here so we can’t waste time on this.
+“His name is Oscar Sanchez,” Dodd said, “not legally here so we aren’t wasting time on this.
 I guess we’ll never know who killed him.”

-Sichet scooped more ice into his drink and opened a cigar box.
+Sichet sipped his drink and opened a cigar box.
 “Sad.”

 “To impress a woman.”

 “Well, really appreciate your help with recovering this painting, Jim,” Dodd said.
-“It may get me that promotion.
+“It may get me that promotion I’ve been wanting.
 I owe you a favor.
 But why was the painting delivered to your house?”

-“But I’ll tell you one thing,” Sichet added, “I don’t think that Michael Kochanski appreciates my help.
+Sichet shrugged.
+“But I’ll tell you one thing,” he said, “I don’t think that Michael Kochanski appreciates my help.
 Did you know that Kochanski has a chapel in the Pierre Building?
-What a waste of prime rental space!
+Crazy!
+What a waste of prime rental space?
 We’ll talk again when I decide what to do with this Polish bishop on my chessboard.”

 Both men laughed.
 Faint strains of music from the nearby jazz bar announced the festive beginnings to the local nightlife.
 After an unmarked police car arrived to pick up the art, Sichet offered to call Dodd a ride home.

-“I’ll take the subway,” Dodd demurred.
+“I’ll take the subway,” Dodd said.
 “Unlike your Frances, my wife’s not so understanding.
 She’ll want to know why I was out late.”

 He sighed.
 “I tell her it’s work.
 Then she doesn’t ask more questions.
 For my family’s own safety, they shouldn’t know much about my job.”